Best Internet Providers for Streaming in 2026

 | YouTube | 0.5 GB per hour | 2.5 GB per hour | 10 GB per hour | 4 Mbps to 10 Mbps upload |

-Audio streaming services like Spotify require significantly less bandwidth, generally using around 40 MB per hour on the Normal quality setting.
+While video consumes the vast majority of network traffic, audio streaming services like Spotify require significantly less bandwidth, generally using around 43 MB per hour on the Normal quality setting.

 As a rule of thumb, watching four hours of 4K content daily consumes roughly 840 GB per month.
 If your plan has a standard 1.2 TB data cap, you will easily exceed it when adding in web browsing and remote work.
-Households that prioritize 4K resolution across multiple TVs should always opt for unlimited data.
+Households that consistently exceed 1 TB of monthly usage from prioritizing 4K resolution across multiple TVs should always opt for unlimited data.

 Determining data caps for streaming is situational, as each household is unique.
+To avoid overpaying, evaluate your recent history before making a decision.
 The best approach is to test how much data each person uses over one month before deciding on data caps or unlimited data.
 Most modern router applications and internet service provider account dashboards will show you exactly how many gigabytes you used in the previous 30 days.

 Your Streaming ISP Checklist